A Shocking Ending Caps A Big Oscar Night For 'Moonlight'

 Politics, which had been a big question mark hanging over the ceremony ahead of time, showed up in a few ways.
 Absence, in at least one case, spoke as plainly as presence.
 Iranian filmmaker Asghar Farhadi won best foreign language film for The Salesman, but he was not present (as he had announced he wouldn't be).
 In a statement read on his behalf by Iranian engineer and space traveler Anousheh Ansari, Farhadi said that he wasn't present out of respect for Iranians and those from the other six countries included in the travel ban issued in late January.

 On a much lighter note, Kimmel tweeted directly at Trump at one point, asking him "u up?" and adding "#merylsayshi" in a nod to Trump's displeased reaction to Meryl Streep's speech at the Golden Globes.
-And sometimes, even silent statements emerged: there were red-carpet pins showing support for the ACLU, GLAAD, and Planned Parenthood.
+And, sometimes, even silent statements emerged: there were red-carpet pins showing support for the ACLU, GLAAD and Planned Parenthood.

 As for Kimmel himself, he remains utterly convinced that everyone wants him to play his late-night hits — even on the Oscars.
 Thus, you get Mean Tweets, and you get endless riffs on his supposed feud with Matt Damon.
 You get a weird stunt — in this case, a bit in which Kimmel brought in a bunch of tourists from a bus who didn't know they were being surprised with a visit to the ceremony.
 There didn't seem to be much of an exit strategy for the bit, so once they brought the tourists in — perhaps getting less squealing and more confused milling than they expected — it was tough to put any kind of a button on it, so it kind of went on and on until it petered out.

-It really wasn't a terribly surprising Oscar night – right up until the unimaginable happened and someone had to give back a best picture trophy that he already held in his hand.
+It really wasn't a terribly surprising Oscar night, right up until the unimaginable happened and someone had to give back a best picture trophy that he already held in his hand.